Join the RHS today and support our charitable work

 Bay sucker can spoil the appearance of a bay tree by causing discoloration and distortion of leaves at the shoot tips.

 Bay sucker is a small sap-sucking insect that attacks the foliage during the summer.
-It is the immature nymphs that cause most of the damage.
+It is the nymphs that cause most of the damage.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)

 The damage is caused by the nymphal stages of the bay sucker when they suck sap from the young leaves during the summer.

 Bay tree (Laurus nobilis)Brown leaves on woody plantsChemical labels explained Chemicals: using a sprayer Chemicals: using safely and effectively Herbs in containersHorse chestnut scaleScale insectsTortrix moth caterpillars